Managing Property Valuation Issues in Today's Insurance Market (Presented by: American Appraisal)

 Business Continuity Management for Risk Managers (Presented by: DRI International)

 This program provides risk managers and professionals with a better understanding of the issues surrounding Business Continuity Management (BCM) and a starting point for understanding how BCM relates to Risk Management in general.
 The regulatory landscape, the business continuity continuum and context with enterprise risk management are highlighted and evaluated using real world examples.
-Sessions available to all RIMS Chapter (including Mexico & Canada).
+Sessions available to all RIMS Chapters (including Mexico & Canada).
 This session is available in Spanish.

 Natural Catastrophe Management Lessons from Recent Hurricanes and Earthquakes (Presented by: Global Risk Consultants)